remcostoeten/hono-analytics/README.md

-# HONO Analytics
+# Onolythics

-A self-hosted analytics solution built with HONO, TypeScript, and modern web technologies.
-Designed to be privacy-focused, lightweight, and developer-friendly.
+A self-hosted, privacy-focused analytics platform built with Hono, TypeScript, and modern web technologies.
+Edge-ready and developer-friendly.

 ## Architecture